beastmiddle/NitroGenv3/README.md

-# StealerLeecherv3
+# NitroGenV3

 Newest V3.0 RELEASE
-The Best Leecher out there
+The Best Nitro Gen out there
-X-Slayer re-vamp + update

-If the file is flagged it is because of dll's injected into the exe Dlls are there to help the leecher work as smooth as possible
+If the file is flagged it is because of dll's injected into the exe Dlls are there to help the generator work as smooth as possible